hdorgeval/Setup-your-Mac-to-develop-NativeScript-Apps/convert-the-project-folder-into-a-package.md

 To do this, you need to transform your project folder into a package folder.
 From there you will be able to manage every dependencies in your project.
 You will be able to download and reference into your project folder any third-party module you need to develop your App.

-Go to the Terminal Window you have opened in the previous section and type the following command:
+Go to the Terminal Window you have opened in the previous section and type the following commands:

 ```
+pwd
 npm init --yes
 ```

+the pwd command will give you your current working directory.
+Be sure this current directory is your project's directory.